mausimus/atre/README.md

 In order to boot you will need original Atari OS ROM (_REV02.ROM_) and BASIC ROM (_REVC.ROM_).

-The focus of the project is on producing a working version first with optimisations and design rationalisation coming later (time-peritting).
+The focus of the project is on producing a working version first with optimisations and design rationalisation coming later (time-permitting).

 ### Thanks